You know your child needs to learn beginning letter sounds in order to read. Here’s an easy way to help your child learn the sounds.

-When children are learning to read, it’s really important they have a firm grasp on the letter sounds.
+When children are learning to read, it’s really important they have a firm grasp on beginning letter sounds.

 Most parents know this – we know phonics is important.
 But beyond that, what is a parent supposed to do?

-Are there any is a tangible non-screen tools?
+Are there any tangible non-screen tools?
 How are non-teacher parents supposed to work on this at home?

 I created these Initial Letter Sounds printables for this reason – it’s an easy way to learn beginning letter sounds.

 Disclosure: This post may contain affiliate links; read more here.

 Pin for later!